SoftwareHeritage/swh-docs/docs/user/coarnotify/references/errors.rst

 - the origin inbox url of your account MUST match the one in the ``payload['origin']['inbox']`` key of your notifications
-- the notification payload MUST follow all the requirements described in the :doc:`Protocol reference <.protocol>`
+- the notification payload MUST follow all the requirements described in the :doc:`protocol`

 401 Unauthorized
 ~~~~~~~~~~~~~~~~

-Usage of our Inbox API is limited to partners with a valid :doc:`user account <.../howto/account>`.
+Usage of our Inbox API is limited to partners with a valid user account.
 All API calls MUST be authenticated with the proper HTTP header.
 If your authentication token is invalid or missing you will get a ``401 Unauthorized``
 HTTP status code.